Multi Currency Credit Default Swaps Quanto effects and FX devaluation jumps: Model Description

 \subsubsection{Pricing Equation}

-In this section we deduce a pricing equation to calculate the value of $U$.
-We follow the approach used in \cite{rutPDE}.
-Given the strong Markov property of all the processes defined so far, $U_t(T)$ can be expressed as a function of $t$, $Z_t$, $Y_t$ and $D_t$, let us denote its value at $t$ for $Z_t = z$, $Y_t = y$ and $D_t = d$ by $f(t, z, y, d)$. $f$ is a function depending on both continuous and jump processes, and its Ito differential can be written as (cf Section \ref{app:ito})
+{In this section we deduce a pricing equation to calculate the value of $U$.
+We follow the approach used in \cite{rutPDE}.} Given the strong Markov property of all the processes defined so far, $U_t(T)$ can be expressed as a function of $t$, $Z_t$, $Y_t$ and $D_t${.
+L}et{ us} denote its value at $t$ for $Z_t = z$, $Y_t = y$ and $D_t = d$ by $f(t, z, y, d)$. $f$ is a function depending on both continuous and jump processes, and its Ito differential can be written as (see \iftoggle{submission}{, for example, \cite{JeanYor}}{Appendix \ref{app:ito}})